 - 7. Prepare the AP data file: - a.
 Keep a single record for each student containing the student's best score on any AP assessment, regardless of subject. - 8.
 Prepare the IB data file: - a.
 Keep a single record for each student containing the student's best score on any IB assessment, regardless of subject. - 9.
 Prepare the NOCTI data file: - a.
-Keep a single record for each student containing the student's highest rating on any NOCTI assessment, regardless of field. - 10.
+Create a flag, NOT INCLUDED, if the NOCTI assessment is a general NOCTI assessment in a course of study for which Pennsylvania has not approved a NOCTI assessment or for which a specific NOCTI assessment does not exist. - b.
+Keep a single record for each student containing the student's highest rating on any NOCTI assessment. - If a student has one record with a flag of NOT INCLUDED and one or more records without that flag, keep the highest score without the flag, regardless of field. - ii.
+If a student does not have any records with a flag of NOT INCLUDED, keep the highest score, regardless of field. - iii.
+If a student has only records with a flag of NOT INCLUDED, keep the highest score, regardless of field. - 10.
 Prepare the enrollment data file: - a.
 Keep only 12th graders. - b.
 Keep only students whose exit codes indicate they graduated or are still enrolled as 12th graders. - c.
-Keep only students who were enrolled at a single school for at least 165 days. - 11.
+Keep only students who were enrolled as 12th graders at a single school for at least 165 days. - 11.
 Combine the enrollment data set with the AP, IB, and NOCTI data sets, matching the students who took exams to their scores. - 12.
+Remove students who have a flag of NOT INCLUDED for a NOCTI record and who do not have an AP or IB record. - 13.
+Assign a college-ready flag:

-Assign a college-ready flag: - a.
+- a.
 COLLEGE/CAREER-READY if the student met the college-ready standard on any assessment: - i.
 The student's best AP Score was a 3 or better, OR - ii.
 The student's best IB Score was a 4 or better, OR - iii.
 The student's best NOCTI score was either Competent or Advanced. - b.
 NOT COLLEGE/CAREER-READY if: - i.
 The student did not take any of the assessments, OR - ii.
-The student took one or more assessments but did not meet the college/career-ready standard in any assessment. - 13.
+The student took one or more assessments but did not meet the college/career-ready standard in any assessment. - 14.
 Calculate the AP/IB/NOCTI Participation and Performance rate as follows: - a.
-Total number of college/career-ready students (6a) divided by total number of qualifying 12th-grade students (6a + 6b) - 14.
-Calculate the AP/IB/NOCTI Participation rate as follows:

-- a.
-Total number of students who took one or more assessments but did not meet the college-ready standard on any (6bii) divided by the total number of qualifying 12th-grade students (6a + 6b) - 15.
+Total number of college/career-ready students (6a) divided by total number of qualifying 12th-grade students (6a + 6b) - 15.
+Calculate the AP/IB/NOCTI Participation rate as follows: - a.
+Total number of students who took one or more assessments but did not meet the college-ready standard on any (6bii) divided by the total number of qualifying 12th-grade students (6a + 6b) - 16.
 Calculate the AP/IB/NOCTI Non-Participation rate as follows: - a.
-Total number of students who did not take any of the assessments (6bi) divided by the total number of qualifying 12th-grade students (6a + 6b) - 16.
+Total number of students who did not take any of the assessments (6bi) divided by the total number of qualifying 12th-grade students (6a + 6b) - 17.
 Assign an exception code as appropriate: - a.
 NOT APPLICABLE, if the school does not serve 12th graders. - b.
 INSUFFICIENT SAMPLE, if the school has fewer than 25 students who qualified for the metric.

-ACT/SAT PARTICIPATION AND PERFORMANCE
+SAT/ACT PARTICIPATION AND PERFORMANCE